Lou Bega: Career

 Bega's second studio album Ladies and Gentlemen was released on 28 May 2001.
 The album failed to experience success similar to its predecessor in Bega's native market or internationally.
 It peaked at No. 54 in Germany, and No. 23 on Switzerland's album chart.
 The album produced two singles, "Just a Gigolo" and "Gentleman", both of which charted moderately.

+In 2002, the artist published a compilation titled King of Mambo and two years later another compilation, The best of Lou Bega, with which he regained some of the prominence.

 Bega released his third studio album Lounatic on 10 May 2005, which failed to enter the charts.

 On 21 May 2010, Bega released his fourth album titled Free Again, which also did not find much success on the charts.
 It only charted in Switzerland peaking at No. 78.

 Bega's fifth studio album A Little Bit of 80's was released on 28 June 2013, in Germany on Ariola (Sony Music).
-In this album, Bega again covered classic international hits including "Smooth Operator" (1984)" by Sade, "I'm So Excited" (1982) by The Pointer Sisters, "Vamos a la playa" (1983) by Righeira, "Red Red Wine" (1968) by Neil Diamond and "Karma Chameleon" (1983) by Culture Club.
-Bega's first single off his fifth album, however, was "Give It Up" which was released in Germany on 14 June 2013.
+In this album, Bega again covered classic international hits including "Smooth Operator" (1984)" by Sade, "I'm So Excited" (1982) by The Pointer Sisters, "Vamos a la playa" (1983) by Righeira, "Red Red Wine" (1968) by Neil Diamond (a remake of which was a hit for UB40 during the 1980s) and "Karma Chameleon" (1983) by Culture Club.
+Bega's first single off his fifth album was his cover of the 1982 hit "Give It Up" by KC and the Sunshine Band, which was released in Germany on 14 June 2013.
 The song peaked at No. 6 in Germany.